-While this kind of second opinion can be useful, talking to a long-term survivor of MM, a long-term survivor who has experienced and studied both conventional and non-conventional cancer care may identify issues that a conventional oncologist won’t.
+While a traditional oncological second opinion can be useful, talking to a long-term MM survivor a long-term survivor who has experienced and studied both conventional and non-conventional cancer care may identify issues that a conventional oncologist won’t.

 For example, have you talked to your oncologist about:

 These topics are a critical part of treating your MM.
 You must look at this process holistically– meaning that fighting MM is about more than selecting radiation or chemotherapy.
 There are many aspects to successfully treating MM and as a 25 plus year survivor, I know better than anyone how important these aspects are to long-term survival.

 If you or a loved one have been diagnosed with Multiple Myeloma, let me say this loud and clear: